 Multiple alerts will stack.
 The most recent alert should appear at the top and others will push down.
 When alerts are deleted, any space above will be filled by pushing remaining alerts up in the stack order.

 An Alert Group component allows a set of alerts to be properly positioned and stacked as shown below.

-Alert notifications present special challenges for accessibility.
+Toast alerts present special challenges for accessibility.
 Screen readers will announce the arrival and message content of an incoming toast alert, but user focus will not be placed there.
 This will make it difficult for these users to directly act on the alerts itself.
-Therefore we recommend that any message containing actions be descriptive of how the action can be performed in the application.
+Therefore, we recommend that any message containing actions be descriptive of how the can navigate to perform the action in the application.
 Messages that contain links should specify the location in text as well as including a simple text link.
 For example, a simple notification message might take the form:

 A more accessible version of this message would look like this: